negative-light-media/public-knowledge-base/README.md

 # public-knowledge-base
-This is a public copy of our Knowledge Base
+This is a public copy of our Knowledge Base of Negative Lig